 - Higley, J., Chaffin, A. C., & Suomi, S. J. (2011).
 Reactivity and Behavioral Inhibition as Personality Traits in Nonhuman Primates..
-Reactivity and Behavioral Inhibition as Personality Traits in Nonhuman Primates..
+In Weiss, A. and King, J (Eds.), Reactivity and Behavioral Inhibition as Personality Traits in Nonhuman Primates..
+New York: Springer Press.

 - Schwandt, M. L., Lindell, S. G., Higley, J., Suomi, S. J., Heilig, M., & Barr, C. S. (2011).
 OPRM1 gene variation influences hypothalamic-pituitary-adrenal axis function in response to a variety of stressors in rhesus macaques..
 Psychoneuroendocrinology, 36, 1303-1311.